 About Us

-Climate Future California is a nonprofit, nonpartisan volunteer group that advocates for equitable, sustainable, and cost-effective climate solutions in California.
+Climate Future California (CFCa) is a nonprofit, nonpartisan volunteer group that advocates for equitable, sustainable, and cost-effective climate solutions in California.

 Our Policy Areas